jschaedl/Bav/README.md

 # License and authors

 This project is free and under GPL (see gpl.txt).
 So do what ever you want.
 But it would be nice to leave a note about the authors.
-The authors of the original project which gave the idea to this project are Björn Wilmsmann, Markus Malkusch <markus@malkusch.de> and Dennis Eugene Lassiter <dennis@lassiter.de>.
-Responsible for this project is Jan Schädlich <mail@janschaedlich.de>
+The authors of the original project which gave the idea to this project are Björn Wilmsmann and Markus Malkusch.
+Responsible for this project is Jan Schädlich.

 # Requirements